Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 ## Analysis:

-(divided by gender and then also PCE)
+These analyses will be divided by gender and then also speaker type (P, C, or E)

 	- number of utterances (turns)
 	- number of sentences and words